WPP-Public/akqa-nz-silverstripe-cacheinclude/README.md

 ## Configuration

-`CacheInclude` uses a dependancy injection container (Pimple) for configuration and DI.
+`CacheInclude` uses [Pimple](http://pimple.sensiolabs.org/) for configuration and dependency injection.
 The following options are available with the follow defaults:

 * 'cachecache.class'                  ('\CacheCache\Cache')